 How Do I Sign Up?

 No special skills or talents are necessary to become a Appraiser.
 If you appreciate creativity and enjoy working with young people, we’d love to have you join us!
 Here are the basic requirements for all Appraisers:

-- Appraisers must be at least 18 years old, and no longer enrolled in high school.
+- Appraisers must be a high school graduate (or equivalent) and at least 18 years old.

 Your willingness to train and officiate will be very much appreciated!
 NH-DI is a volunteer organization, and we could not offer this wonderful opportunity for students without the help of many well-trained and knowledgeable Appraisers.
 Thank you for your dedication!